-Most of you may know that Granola isn’t the slimmers breakfast but for those of you that didn’t and have happily been chomping on it for years, then I’m surprised you have any teeth left.
-I’m by no means anti sugar, sugar is great, it makes things taste nice but the amount of sugar in most shop bought Granola is ridiculous.
-You might as well have a bowl of Crunchy Nut Cornflakes with a dollop of double cream and be done with it like my dad used to… Yum… Anyway…
+Most of you may know that granola isn’t the slimmers breakfast but for those of you that didn’t and have happily been chomping on it for years, then I’m surprised you have any teeth left.
+I’m by no means anti sugar, sugar is great, it makes things taste nice but the amount of sugar in most shop bought granola is ridiculous.
+You might as well have a bowl of Crunchy Nut Cornflakes with a dollop of double cream and be done with it like my dad used to… Yum.

-“But it’s only 120 calories per serving”… Of course it is, but have you ever actually measured out the suggested serving size?
-It’s basically a teaspoon, so you can say goodbye to that big bowl of yours and hello to a ramekin.
+‘But it’s only 120 calories per serving’… Of course it is, but have you ever seen the recommended portion size?
+It’s basically a teaspoon.

-“But it’s full of nuts and seeds and other shit you can buy in Holland and Barret, so it must be low fat right?”… DON’T BE AN IDIOT!
-Healthy is not the same as low fat *sigh*.
+‘But it’s full of nuts and seeds so it must be low fat right?”… Healthy is unfortunately not the same as low fat.

-Anyway, I couldn’t find a low sugar granola that didn’t taste like bird food so I had to come up with my own.
-I’ve added a bit of chocolate powder to give the illusion of indulgence but it’s only sweetened by 4 spoonfuls of honey and dried fruit.
+So anyway, I couldn’t find a low sugar granola that didn’t taste like bird food, so I had to come up with my own.
+I’ve added a bit of chocolate powder to give the illusion of indulgence but it’s only sweetened by four spoonfuls of honey and dried fruit.
 Here it is, enjoy!

 4 handfuls rolled oats